 Therefore, I strongly advise you don’t try this out, as you will probably come to regret it pretty quickly.

-If you are really insisting on using your KitchenAid stand mixer for grinding coffee then there is only one for it.
-You will need to build your own.
+If you are really insisting on using your KitchenAid stand mixer for grinding coffee but don’t want to fork out $80 for the attachment, you can build your own.

 If you know your way around a toolbox this could be a fun challenge for you.
 In fact, that is exactly what this guy did on Instructables by adapting a manual coffee grinder.
 He has even shared the step-by-step process you can follow!